dcknuth/aquaq_challange/README.md

   - v2 in the last rewrite, I noticed an error in the previous implementation.
 So I fixed that and reran the character based version.
 It ran in less than two minutes, so it was not required to move to the true/false method, just to code it correctly with the cache.
 * 31 - Brandless Combination Cubes - Currently waiting to be finished on the home computer
 * 32 - In Parenthesis - Find the number of lines that have balanced braces.
 This was pretty straight forward and I only needed to remember to check if any opening braces are left at the end of the line
+* 33 - Bit of Bully - Find the minimum number of darts needed for all target scores up to and including the given target score.
+It's easy after you already know how, but it took me some time to figure this out.
+I included the couple false starts for those that might have also run into these